 Appointment-booking and demo-booking software should be a go-to for all brands, but it’s often overlooked as a tool for your sales stack.

-Appointment booking tools can be integrated on your site for demo or sales call booking.
+An appointment booking system can be integrated into your site for demo or sales call booking.
 You can also have individual calendars for each of your sales team members, which they can link to in their email signatures.
 This makes it easy for your team to manage their own calendars and for your customers to get in touch as needed.

 Calendly is one of the easiest scheduling tools on the market to use.
 They allow you to customize your schedule, blocking out times when you aren’t available and setting time limits or meeting types to give you control over your schedule even while you automated it.